 We account for stock based payments in accordance with SFAS No. 123R "Share-Based Payments".
 The costs of these equity-settled transactions are determined using a binomial model to calculate the fair value at the date on which they are granted.
-With respect to the fair value of the 62,091 warrants representing 248,364 warrant shares issued August 6, 2007 to Blue Trading, LLC as part of a placement fee, and the warrant representing 46,083 warrant shares issued to Mr. J. O'Connor July 30, 2008, in consideration for investor relations services rendered, the following assumptions were used:
+With respect to the fair value of the 62,091 warrants representing 248,364 warrant shares issued August 6, 2007 to Blue Trading, LLC as part of a placement fee, the warrant representing 46,083 warrant shares issued to Mr. J. O'Connor July 30, 2008, in consideration for investor relations services rendered, and the stock option representing 50,000 shares of common stock issued to Associate Professor Gil Mor of Yale University in January 28, 2009, in recognition of his contribution to the development of phenoxodiol under the Equity Compensation Plan, the following assumptions were used:

-August 6 July 30,
+August 6, July 30, 2008 January 28,

-2007 2008
+2007 2009

-Dividend yield 0% 0%
+Dividend yield 0% 0% 0%

-Expected volatility 71% 81%
+Expected volatility 71% 81% 111%

-Historical volatility 71% 81%
+Historical volatility 71% 81% 111%

-Risk-free interest rate 4.13% 3.36%
+Risk-free interest rate 4.13% 3.36% 1.70%

-Expected life of warrant 5 5
+Expected life of warrant 5 years 5 years 5 years

-years years

-Warrant fair value \$1.777 \$1.41
+Warrant fair value \$1.777 \$1.41 \$0.50

 The dividend yield reflects the assumption that the current dividend payout, which is zero, will continue with no anticipated increases.
-The expected life of the warrant is based on historical data and is not necessarily indicative of exercise patterns that may occur.
+The expected life of the warrant or stock option is based on historical data and is not necessarily indicative of exercise patterns that may occur.
 The expected volatility reflects the assumption that the historical volatility is indicative of future trends, which may also not necessarily be the actual outcome.